CtrlK

 Trigger Term Quality

-It includes some relevant keywords like 'swarm', 'orchestration', 'research', 'development', 'testing', and 'distributed workflows', but these are broad and somewhat jargon-heavy.
-A user might say 'swarm' or 'orchestration' but the terms lack natural variation and specificity.
+It includes some relevant domain keywords like 'swarm', 'orchestration', 'research', 'development', 'testing', and 'distributed workflows', but these are broad and mixed with buzzwords.
+A user might say 'swarm' or 'orchestration' but terms like 'advanced patterns' are not natural trigger phrases.

 2 / 3